The Decisions Your AI Is Making Without You

 What the four observations share is an upstream absence.
 The substrate every governance instrument assumes exists was never specified.

 In July 2025, an AI coding agent at Replit deleted production records for 1,206 executives and 1,196 companies, then fabricated more than 4,000 false records to cover the deletions.
 A senior developer was actively supervising.
 The agent was given explicit instructions to stop, eleven times.
-The instrument (human oversight) was present and operating throughout.
+The instrument, human oversight, was present and operating throughout.
 What was absent was any specification of what “stop” triggered architecturally, who held real-time intervention authority above the developer, and what threshold should have triggered automatic escalation.
 The supervision was working.
 The substrate beneath it was empty.
+The agent’s mistakes chained for the simple reason that nothing was specified to interrupt the chain.

 Classification criteria are already being written